A core team of 2 – 3 leaders/managers can lead your fair to success! This team will:

 Harold Grinspoon Charitable Foundation

-Dependent on the combined involvement of the town and school district, the Harold Grinspoon Charitable Foundation is offering up to $5000 for up to six towns/year in the Pioneer Valley and the Berkshires.
-These funds are available through 2020, and possibly beyond.
+Dependent on the combined involvement of the town and school district, the Harold Grinspoon Charitable Foundation is offering up to $8000 for towns/year in the Pioneer Valley and the Berkshires.
 For additional information, contact firstname.lastname@example.org

 The New England Grassroots Environmental Fund offers small grants for events.

 “We wanted this event to be more than just a feel-good fair, so we needed a way to measure results.
-It began as a Shared Google Spread Sheet and has evolved to be an easy-to-use Application (Mobil phone, Tablet, Computer).
+In most cases, a shared Google Spread Sheet or Google Forms have proven themselves to be all that is needed.
+Some districts, and the Cooler Communities team, employ an easy-to-use Application (Mobil phone, Tablet, Computer).
 It measures the impact of energy-saving pledges made by participants at the fair.
 Each action has an associated annual reduction in CO2.
 Check it out.
-Many fair attendees thought it was fun to use.
+Many fair attendees think it is fun to use.

 – Team Leader